kra/futel.net/README.md

 ## Requirements

 You'll need the latest version of Jekyll installed on your machine to build and test locally.
-Requirements can be found on [the Jekyll installation page](https://jekyllrb.com/docs/installation/), but for most people on Linux/Unix/macOS installation should boil down to running `gem install jekyll` from the terminal.
+Requirements can be found on [the Jekyll installation page](https://jekyllrb.com/docs/installation/), but for most people on Linux/Unix/macOS installation should boil down to running `gem install jekyll jekyll-redirect-from` or `gem install --user-install jekyll jekyll-redirect-from` from the terminal.

 ## Running the site locally and previewing changes